 In conjunction with the HOPE VI Program and/or other initiatives, CMHA may have public housing units that it does not directly manage under Annual Contributions Contract with HUD.
 Private and/or non-profit management entities may have admissions and continued occupancy policies for the public housing units in mixed-finance communities that are consistent with HUD guidelines, but which differ from standard practices of CMHA.
-The approved public housing admissions and continued occupancy policy documents of such entities are hereby incorporated in the CMHA Admissions and Continued Occupancy Policy by reference.
+The approved public housing admissions and continued occupancy policy admissions and continued Admissions and Continued Occupancy Policy by reference.